H.C. Wilcox Technical High School

 H.C.
 Wilcox Technical High School, or Wilcox Tech, is a technical high school located in Meriden, Connecticut, that was first established in 1918.
 It receives students from many nearby towns.
-Wilcox Tech is part of the Connecticut Technical High School System.
+Wilcox Tech is part of the Connecticut Technical Education and Career System.
 Like many Connecticut Technical High Schools, their decades-old building was recently renovated and expanded, at a cost of $77.5 million, and reopened in the fall of 2014.

-Technologies

-In addition to a complete and rigorous academic program leading to a high school diploma, students attending Wilcox Tech receive training in one of the following 13 technologies: